siyaramaa/blog-app/README.md

 ## Adding blog posts to the Sanity backend or database.

-To add blog posts to your website and see them on your home page, you can navigate to [http://localhost:3000/studio](http://localhost:3000/studio) and login with your authorized sanity account and start adding your posts, category, author and banners.
+To add blog posts to your website and see them on your home page, you can navigate to [http://localhost:3000/studio](http://localhost:3000/studio) and log in with your authorized sanity account, and start adding your posts, category, author, and banners.

-You can also add other schemas by going into the `/schemas` folder and creating a new `your_schema.js` file and defining a new schema in it and exporting it which will then be automatically added to your studio.
+You can also add other schemas by going into the `/schemas` folder, creating a new `your_schema.js` file, defining a new schema, and exporting it, which will then be automatically added to your studio.

 ## Deploy on Vercel
 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.